Spatial interpolation Python module

-With pyinterpolate, you can retrieve the point support model from areal aggregates.
+With pyinterpolate you are able to retrieve point support model from areal aggregates.
 Example from Tick-borne Disease Detector study for European Space Agency - COVID-19 population at risk mapping.
-It was done with the Area-to-Point Poisson Kriging technique from the package.
-Countries worldwide present infections as areal sums to protect the privacy of infected people.
-But this kind of representation introduces bias to the decision-making process.
-To overcome this bias, you may use Poisson Kriging.
+It was done with Area-to-Point Poisson Kriging technique from package.
+Countries along the world presents infections as areal sums to protect privacy of infected people.
+But this kind of representaion introduces bias to the decision-making process.
+To overcome this bias you may use Poisson Kriging.
 Areal aggregates of COVID-19 infection rate are transformed to new point support semivariogram created from population density blocks.
-As an output, we get a population at risk map:
+As output we get population at risk map:

-Beta version: the package is tested, and the main structure is preserved, but future changes are likely to occur.
+Beta version: package is tested and the main structure is preserved but future changes are very likely to occur.

 Setup by pip: pip install pyinterpolate / Python 3.7 is required!

-Detailed instructions on setting up the package are presented in the file SETUP.md.
-We pointed out there most common problems related to third-party packages.
+Detailed instructions how to setup package are presented in the file SETUP.md.
+We pointed there most common problems related to third-party packages.

-You may follow those setup steps to create a conda environment with a package for your tests:
+You may follow those setup steps to create conda environment with package for your tests: